Rihanna at the 2014 CFDA Awards

 Blair Waldorf Gossip Girl Every Season Ever

-I’m ending on the highest note of all, with the most anal perfectionist extravaganza in the 2010s.
+I’m ending on the highest note of all, with the most perfectionist grandeur in the 2010s.
 What would Blair Waldorf do?
 More importantly, what (and who) would she wear?
-This should be gospel for anyone trying to take chic to the city streets as a career girl (who prefers brunches and mimosas to coffee mornings).
+This should be gospel for anyone trying to take chic to the city streets as a career girl who prefers brunches and mimosas to coffee mornings.
 Also, headbands.
+That is all.